krash3125/mimic/README.md

 Mimic effortlessly converts website elements into customizable Canva elements.
 Users can transform any part of a website into design elements that can be used in their Canva projects, enabling limitless creativity and saving valuable time.

+## Features

+1. **Web Scraping**: Extract components and styling properties from web pages.
+2. **Canva Integration**: Convert web elements into Canva elements using the Canva Apps SDK.
+3. **Real-time Processing**: Instantly generate Canva elements from web elements.
+4. **Customization**: Modify the extracted elements to suit your design needs.

 ## How we built it

 We used a combination of web scraping with Playwright to extract visible text and styling properties from web pages.
 These elements are then converted into a format compatible with Canva using the Canva Apps SDK.